 "Out of and in focus" sheds light on an aspect of West German film history that is largely unknown.
 The exhibition deals with Jewish filmmakers who were sometimes on the fringes, sometimes at the center of film production in the Federal Republic.
 It explores the fragile lives of stars such as Lilli Palmer and Peter Lorre and traces the confrontations with West German society of film producers such as Artur Brauner and film directors such as Imo Moskowicz, Peter Lilienthal and Jeanine Meerapfel.

-The exhibition is the fruit of years of research by film scholars Lea Wohl von Haselberg and Johannes Praetorius-Rhein, who have incorporated their work in the research network “German-Jewish Film History.”
+The exhibition is based on years of research by film scholars Lea Wohl von Haselberg and Johannes Praetorius-Rhein, who also incorporate their work from the research network "German-Jewish Film History".

 Out of and in Focus

 Being in and out of focus serves as a metaphor for the respective visibility or invisibility of Jewish points of view in German film history.
 This question of visibility forms the subject of the exhibition’s first room, which serves both as its beginning and end; another focus is the attribution of Jewish identity (imposed from without).
 In a commissioned film, producer and director Ruth Olshan has recorded a wide range of contemporary filmmakers talking about what it means to ascribe the term “Jewish.”